 Did you make this recipe?
 Snap a photo + leave a comment!

 - 3/4 cup salted butter, softened at room temperature

 - 2 cups all-purpose flour

 - pinch cinnamon

 - 2 oranges 2 TBS juice + the zest

 - coarse sugar such as cane or raw

 - 8 ounces good quality dark chocolate

-- Zest the other orange.
-Melt your dark chocolate and dip cookies halfway in it (although a full dunk is quite tempting!).
-Immediately sprinkle the dark chocolate portion of the cookie with a little sea salt and orange zest.
-Do this before the chocolate cools or it won't stick.
-Enjoy!
+- Decorate Cooled Cookies: Zest the other orange.
+Melt your dark chocolate (in 30 second intervals in the microwave, stirring between each) and dunk or drizzle cookies with the chocolate.
+Sprinkle the dark chocolate portion of the cookie with a little sea salt and orange zest before the chocolate cools so it sticks.